surniaulula/wpsso/readme.txt

 = 15.4.1-rc.1 =

 (2023/02/23) Updated the notice text for rejected images.
+Fixed the version number when registering the 'sucom-admin-page' script.

 = 15.4.0 =